pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_presence.md

 8        e.pubnubError
 9    }
 10}
-`
 ```

 ## Where now

-##### Requires Presence
-Enable the Presence add-on for your key in the Admin Portal.

-Returns the list of channels a UUID is subscribed to.
+Requires Presence.
+Returns the list of channels a UUID is currently subscribed to.

-##### Timeout events
-If the app restarts within the heartbeat window, no timeout event is generated.
+Timeout events: If the app restarts within the heartbeat window, no timeout event is generated.

 ### Method(s)
 ```
-`1pubnub.whereNow(
+pubnub.whereNow(
-2    uuid: String
+    uuid: String
-3).async { result -> }
+).async { result -> }
-`
 ```

 Parameters:
-- uuid: String — UUID whose channel subscriptions to fetch.
+- uuid (String, required) — User UUID.

 ### Sample code